-- (A) Representatives owe the tribunal a duty of candor. - (B) Candor before the tribunal means a representative may not: - (1) knowingly make a false statement of fact or law or knowingly fail to correct a false statement of fact or law in the proceeding. - (2) knowingly fail to disclose legal authority adverse to the represented participant's position to the tribunal. - (3) knowingly present false or misleading evidence in the proceeding. - (C) If a representative knows that the represented participanta person has engaged in, or intends to engage in, criminal or fraudulent conduct related to the proceeding, the representative must take remedial measures, including if necessary disclosure to the tribunal.
+(A) Representatives owe the tribunal a duty of candor.

+- (B) Candor before the tribunal means a representative may not: - (1) knowingly make a false statement of fact or law or knowingly fail to correct a false statement of fact or law in the proceeding. - (2) knowingly fail to disclose legal authority adverse to the represented participant's position to the tribunal. - (3) knowingly present false or misleading evidence in the proceeding. - (C) If a representative knows that the represented participanta person or entity has engaged in, or intends to engage in, criminal or fraudulent conduct related to the proceeding, the representative must take remedial measures, including if necessary disclosure to the tribunal.

-- (to subsection (B)): A "statement" in subsection (B)(1) includes oral and written representations. - 1.2. (to subsection (B)): The requirement that representatives act "knowingly" in order to violate their duty of candor reflects concerns about chilling zealous representation through over-enforcement of the candor requirement.
+1. (to subsection (B)): A "statement" in subsection (B)(1) includes oral and written representations.

+1-2. (to subsection (B)): The requirement that representatives act "knowingly" in order to violate their duty of candor reflects concerns about chilling zealous representation through over-enforcement of the candor requirement.
 Remedies for good faith errors or even negligent statements could cause representatives to hesitate in making creative or novel arguments sometimes required by zealous advocacy.
-This is especially true for non-lawyer representatives, who may have less experience presenting evidence and arguments before a tribunal than attorney representatives. - 2-3. (to subsection (B)): The prohibition on knowingly false statements does not preclude a representative from refraining to present evidence if that representative reasonably suspects or believes it to be false.
+This is especially true for non-lawyer representatives, who may have less experience presenting evidence and arguments before a tribunal than attorneylawyer representatives.

+2.3. (to subsection (B)): The prohibition on knowingly false statements does not preclude a representative from refraining to present evidence if that representative reasonably suspects or believes it to be false.

-Commented [MG113]: Comment from George Cohen: Rule 3.3(b) says "a person," which is not limited to the client.
+Commented [MG144]: Comment from George Cohen: Rule 3.3(b) says "a person," which is not limited to the client.

-Commented [MG114]: Subcommittee suggests adding "entity" to the definition of "person."
+Commented [MG145]: Subcommittee suggests adding "entity" to the definition of "person."

-Commented [MG115]: Addition by George Cohen
+Commented [MG146]: Addition by George Cohen

-Commented [MG116]: Comment from George Cohen: What about willful blindness, mentioned in the comment to Rule 301(D)?

-Commented [MG117R116]: George recommends adding "willful blindness" to the definition of "knowing."
+Commented [GC147]: What about willful blindness, mentioned in the comment to Rule 301(D)?
+Recommend adding it to the definition of "knowing."